Julius Rupp: Free Congregation leader

 At the 26th session of the Lower House in 1849 he gave a speech on the importance of the right to print and publish printed matter.

 Rupp founded the first German pacifist association in 1850.

 In July 1851 the Prussian ministry withdrew Rupp's right to give academic lectures.

 In 1851 Rupp was found guilty of press offenses and sentenced to several months in prison.
 The Popular Messenger was suppressed.

 In August 1851 the Free Evangelical Community was dissolved on the grounds that it was a political society.

 It revived under a new name in October 1853.

 The Free Congregation joined the scattered German Catholic movement to form the Free Protestant-Catholic Congregation.

 Despite many obstacles other congregations were formed in Memel, Domnau, Kreuzburg, Preußisch Eylau, and later in Schneidemühl, Elbing, Danzig and Tilsit.
 Probably the congregation never had more than 1,200 members.

-Rupp was editor of the Konigsberg Sunday Post (Sonntags Post) from 1856–62, which promoted humanitarian culture in religion, public life, science and art.
+Rupp was editor of the Konigsberg Sunday Post (Sonntags Post) from 1856 to 1862, which promoted humanitarian culture in religion, public life, science and art.

 In 1859 the Federation of Free Religious Congregations was formed, in which Rupp played a prominent role.

 Rupp was again elected to represent Konigsberg in the Second Prussian Chamber in 1862 and 1863.

 At the 38th session of the Lower House he spoke on appointment of Jews as teachers in public schools.

 In 1863 Rupp became editor of the twice-weekly paper The Friend of the Constitution.
-He was editor, then contributor, of the Religiöse Reform from 1867–76.
+He was editor, then contributor, of the Religiöse Reform from 1867 to 1876.

 In 1869 he became completely blind due to cataracts in both eyes.
 An operation in 1870 restored partial sight in one eye.

 In 1881 he was forced by increasing blindness to resign his ministry in the outdoor congregation.